Who is behind Travel on the Brain ?

 What equipment do you use?

-I use a Nikon D5100 for both my photos and videos (check out my youtube channel here) and sometimes my Lumix F2.8.
+I use a Nikon D5100 for both my photos and videos (check out my youtube channel, too) and sometimes my Lumix F2.8.
 I also used a medium sized gorilla tripod for a while but I lost it in the Australian outback.
 In case you want to check out (more of) the gear I use, you can visit my travel resources page.

 Who takes the photos?

 Since I travel by myself I don’t have many options.
 Either I take selfies (which I am very bad at), I give it to a stranger (who are usually bad at taking photos too) or I place my camera on random ledges or the floor and use the self-timer.
-I wrote a detailed article on 18 ways to take solo travel shots.
+I wrote a detailed article on 18 ways to take solo travel shots and my tips on how to make your holiday photos look professional.

-The count as of April 2016 is 32.
-I have been to Germany (and the former GDR), England, Ireland, Scotland, the Czech Republic, Poland, Sweden, Norway, Finland, Denmark, France, Spain, Italy, Cyprus, Austria, the USA, Costa Rica, 8 Caribbean Islands, South Africa, Hong Kong, South Korea, Japan, Australia and New Zealand.
+The count as of July 2018 is over 40.
+Let me count again.
+I have been to Germany (and the former GDR), England, Wales, Ireland, Scotland, the Czech Republic, Poland, Sweden, Norway, Finland, Denmark, , Spain, Italy, Portugal, Cyprus, Bulgaria, Romania, Austria, the USA, Costa Rica, 8 Caribbean Islands, South Africa, Hong Kong, South Korea, Thailand, Indonesia, Japan, Australia and New Zealand.
 I have also been to Lapland and the inofficial micronation of Ladonia.

 Where is your favorite destination?